 A few webmasters work around this by hiding their colour changes in their Cascading Style Sheets (CSS), which as far as I know at the time of this writing, search engines do not check.
 Before you rush out to do this, be aware that just as you're smart enough to work around deficiencies in the search engines's current algorithms, the search engines' programmers are not without wits either.
 Sooner or later, they'll improve the algorithms to detect such subterfuge, and your site will disappear from the search engine results.

-Another trick used by experienced webmasters is to put variant spellings and wrong spellings in the ALT tags in your images.
+Another trick used by experienced webmasters is to put variant spellings and wrong spellings in the ALT text of your images.
 Some search engines, notably Google, do index such tags.

-Of course you should take the same care in phrasing those ALT tags as you do the rest of the content on your site.
+Of course you should take the same care in phrasing the ALT text as you do the rest of the content on your site.
 Remember that there are people who actually rely on those tags to "view" your site: visually impaired (or blind) visitors rely on text to speech synthesizers to read those tags so that they are able to understand your content.
-If you simply dump your keywords unceremoniously into your image ALT tags, you will leave a trail of rubbish that will probably drive away those visitors.
+If you simply dump your keywords unceremoniously into your image ALT text, you will leave a trail of rubbish that will probably drive away those visitors.
 Note also that not everyone views a site through a graphical browser.
-All the skeletons you hide in your image ALT tags will also be revealed to such people.
+All the skeletons you hide in your image ALT text will also be revealed to such people.

 The next time you receive a message from your visitors complaining about the spelling errors on your site, take note of what spelling they expected to find.
 Even if you have spelled all your words correctly, the variant spelling or misspelling they expected could be the clue to getting more visitors from the search engines!